DragnaCarta/Curse-of-Strahd-Reloaded/Chapter 2 - The Land of Barovia/Strahd von Zarovich.md

 <p><strong><em>Circle of Sickness.</em></strong> <em>3rd-level necromancy</em>, self, components V S M, instantaneous. <em>Effect:</em> A sphere of negative energy bursts from Strahd in a 10-foot radius.
 Each creature within range must make a <span class="highlight">DC 19 Constitution saving throw</span>.
 On a failure, a creature takes <span class="highlight">28 (8d6) necrotic damage</span> and gains <span>disadvantage</span> on its next attack roll made before the end of its next turn.
 A creature that succeeds on the roll takes half damage and doesn’t gain disadvantage.</p>
 <p><strong><em>Lightning Bolt.</em></strong> Strahd casts <em>lightning bolt</em>.</p>
 <h3>Reactions</h3>
-<p>Strahd can take up to three reactions per round, but only one per turn.</p>
+<p>Strahd can take up to three reactions per round, but only one per turn.
+If he would lose his reactions and isn't incapacitated, he loses one reaction instead.</p>
 <p><strong><em>Misty Step.</em></strong> In response to taking damage, Strahd casts <em>misty step</em>.</p>
 <p><strong><em>Blindness/Deafness.</em></strong> In response to taking damage from a melee attack, Strahd casts <em>blindness/deafness</em> against the attacker.
 A creature that fails its saving throw against the spell takes an additional <span class="highlight">7 (2d6) necrotic damage</span>.</p>
 <h3>Lair Actions</h3>